 Results 1–10 of 35 for "Review"X related to "Epidemiological data can help..."
-Refine Your Search Refine Your Search TopicSexuality (2)Therapy (2)Children (1)Depression (1)Sexual abuse (1)Document TypeReviewXYear2012 (1)2011 (4)Author/ContributorAhbel-Rappe, Karin (1)Bonanno, Shelley Galasso (1)Eisold, Barbara (1)Fine, Harold (1)Knowlton, Kathy (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Stafford, Mark (1)Strenger, Carlo (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Hide details Results 1–10 of 35 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 2.Going On Being (Book Review)Reconciles Winnicott's insight about the signifigance of the title experience with Buddhist practice aimed at achieving "no self."Review 3.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)4.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
+Refine Your Search Refine Your Search TopicTherapy (10)Sexuality (3)Children (2)Parenting (2)Aging (1) 7 more... [+] Death & dying (1)Depression (1)Hypnosis (1)Lesbian, gay, bisexual, transgender (1)Sex (1)Sexual abuse (1)Trauma (1)Hide detailsDocument TypeReviewXYear2012 (4)2011 (6)Author/ContributorAuerbach, John (2)Stafford, Mark (2)Tasso, Anthony F. (2)Tessman, Lora Heims (2)Ahbel-Rappe, Karin (1) 22 more... [+] Bonanno, Shelley Galasso (1)Charles, Marilyn (1)Eigen, Michael (1)Eisold, Barbara (1)Fine, Harold (1)Harris, Judith (1)Hollwitz, John (1)Kimmel, Douglas (1)Knowlton, Kathy (1)Novie, Gregory (1)Pharis, Mary E. (1)Rabate, Jean-Michel (1)Rebeta, James L. (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Stolorow, Robert D. (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tejirian, Edward J. (1)Webster, Jamieson (1)White, Kathryn (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 2.Going On Being (Book Review)Reconciles Winnicott's insight about the signifigance of the title experience with Buddhist practice aimed at achieving "no self."Review 3.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 4.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)5.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 6.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 7.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
 The authors explore topics such as models of supervision, perfectionism, narcissism, and personal experiences, and discuss how best to facilitate supervision and supervisee learning.
 In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011)8.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
 The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 9.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)10.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 35 for "Review"X related to "Epidemiological data can help..."